george-hawkins/mini-quad-2023/build.md

 Note: sometimes I didn't get video out via the USB-C connector of the goggles and only solution was to disconnect and reconnect them to power.

+---

+The goggles are easy to use, they have three buttons:

+* A little joystick-like button on the side - press it to enter the settings menu, and press it left, right, up and down to navigate.
+* A back button on the top - use it to go back a level in the settings.
+* A record button - use it to start and stop recording.

+There's a small SD card slot where the padding of the goggles would otherwise touch the top of your nose when wearing them.

+---

 If you've got a 9V or 12V power adapter with a 5.5x2.1mm barrel jack, you can power your goggle with that.
 Otherwise use a 2S battery and use the XT60 to barrel jack lead that comes with the goggles.

 If you've got a USB-C to HDMI adapter, you can plug the output of the googles into a monitor or TV.
 Otherwise, just look at the output in the googles themselves.